ad3ller/pypositronium/README.rst

 pypositronium
 =============

-Calculate the energy levels of positronium in parallel electric and magnetic fields.
+Positronium in parallel electric and magnetic fields.

-Fine structure is included to first order using the formula given on page 117 of:
+Fine structure is included to first order using the formula given on page 117 of

   | Quantum Mechanics of One- And Two-Electron Atoms
   | by Hans a.
 Bethe and Edwin E. Salpeter
   | ISBN 978-1-61427-622-7

-with terms up to :math:`\mathcal{O}(m \alpha^6)` for the S and P states:
+with higher order terms for the S and P states from

   | A. Czarnecki, K. Melnikov, and A. Yelkhovsky, Phys.
 Rev. A **59**, 4316 (1999)
   | https://doi.org/10.1103/PhysRevA.59.4316